sytone/obsidian-queryallthethings/docs/templates/hb-helpers/stringify.md

 ---
-layout: default

 parent: Handlebars Helpers
 grand_parent: Using Templates
 title: stringify value
 ---
+# {{ $frontmatter.title }}

 The `stringify`\-helper will convert the referenced object to a JSON string.
 If a cyclical object is used the helper will return `[Cyclical]` for the nested instances to prevent infinite recursion.

-{% raw %}

 ```handlebars
   {{{stringify complexObject}}}
 ```

-{% endraw %}

 when used with this context: